 Once you’re in your Member Area, scroll down a bit and click on the Educalme Classroom tile.

 With the free trial, you have access to the Start Here theme.
-If you sign up for a full membership to Educalme Classroom, you’ll have access to all the themes and all the units within the themes.
+If you sign up for a full membership to Educalme, you’ll have access to all the themes and all the units within the themes.
 Which means you’ll have a ready-to-use lesson for every day of the school year.

 Once you click on Start Here, you can choose between two tabs.